Mandatory homeworks 10.10.

 Essential background knowledge includes basic understanding of signal theory, digital transmission techniques and digital signal processing.
 ELT-41307 Communication Theory (or equivalent) is a mandatory requirement.
 The courses ELT-43007 Digital Communication and/or ELT-43106 Multicarrier and Multiantenna Techniques are highly recommended.

 Lecture notes will be available from the web, the links can be found on the Schedule-page.
-Some of the materials may be available only within the TUT network or using VPN.
+Some of the materials will be available only within the TUT network or using VPN.

 Prof. Markku Renfors